zydou/arti/web/docs/guides/safer-build-options.md

 There is a good overview of the issues here at [https://github.com/betrusted-io/xous-core/issues/57](https://github.com/betrusted-io/xous-core/issues/57) .

-To workaround this issue, you can use one of the following options:
+To work around this issue, you can use one of the following options:

 ### Reproducible build